-- (i) Trade receivables and trade payables - The carrying amounts of these receivables and payables approximate their fair values as they are subject to normal trade credit terms. - (ii) Other receivables, cash and short-term deposits and other payable The carrying amounts of these balances approximate their fair values due to the short-term nature of these balances. - (iii) Borrowings
+(i) Trade receivables and trade payables

+The carrying amounts of these receivables and payables approximate their fair values as they are subject to normal trade credit terms.

+(ii) Other receivables, cash and short-term deposits and other payable

+The carrying amounts of these balances approximate their fair values due to the short-term nature of these balances.

+(iii) Lease liabilities

-Borrowings approximate their fair values as they are subject to interest rates close to market rate of interests for similar arrangements with financial institutions.
+Lease liabilities approximate their fair values as they are subject to interest rates close to market rate of interests for similar arrangements with financial institutions.